-For cases of diaper dermatitis that have the typical appearance of monilial infection (satellite lesions, etc.) OR for cases of diaper dermatitis that have been present for more than 3 days without improvement:
+NOTE: For cases of diaper dermatitis that have the typical appearance of monilial infection (satellite lesions, etc.) OR for cases of diaper dermatitis that have been present for more than 3 days without improvement add the following to the therapy above:

-- 1. Apply nystatin 100,000 units/gm (e.g., Mycostatin©) cream lightly to affected area under a barrier ointment 3 times a day for 7-10 days.
-(May repeat cycle once.) - 2.
+- 3. Apply nystatin 100,000 units/gm (e.g., Mycostatin©) cream lightly to affected area under the barrier ointment 3 times a day for 7-10 days.
+(May repeat cycle once.) - 4.
+Hydrocortisone 1% cream or ointment may help decrease erythema and inflammation and can be applied at the same time

+- as the nystatin for the first 2 days of treatment. - 5.
 Treat for oral thrush, if evident.
 (See Thrush Oral Candidiasis protocol.)